 For the test candles, I used leftover Christmas tree candles.

 While the wax hardens, it’s usually necessary to stabilize the DIY wick.
-Here you can see how stiff the salt made the wick – I used it to support the wick on the right.
+Here you can see how stiff the salt made the wick – I used one of the DIY salt-treated wicks to support the wick on the right.

 Trim the wick if necessary.